Northern Cape - Green Kalahari

 Find your perfect spot.

-Below is a listing of camp sites in the Green Kalahari Region of the Northern Cape.
+Below is a listing of camping and caravan sites in the Green Kalahari Region of the Northern Cape Province.

 Please note that we are not responsible for bookings at any of the sites listed above.

 The Ikamu website offers a listing of camping sites in the region.
 We do not take any responsibility should the camp site information become inaccurate or incomplete.
 Ikamu also does not take any responsibility for any poorly managed camp sites or camping facilities.